 The legacy of the dedicated Davies sisters cannot be underestimated.
-They were courageous enough to take chances in their choice of purchases, and they travelled the world during a period when this was not necessarily the expectation for young single women.
-Unmarried life enabled them to pursue cultural and philanthropic activity that a husband could have curtailed.
-They are a fascinating pair - sophisticated yet naïve, restricted yet free, forward thinking yet inextricably part of their time.
-But there is no doubt at all that these two wonderful women gathered one of the great British art collections of the 20th century.
+They were courageous enough to take chances in their choice of purchases, and they traveled the world during a period when this was not necessarily the expectation for young single women.
+Unmarried life enabled them to pursue a cultural and philanthropic activity that a husband could have curtailed.
+They are a fascinating pair – sophisticated yet naïve, restricted yet free, forward-thinking yet inextricably part of their time.
+But there is no doubt at all that these two remarkable women gathered one of the great British art collections of the 20th century.
 Just as the Impressionists rebelled against the old-fashioned values of the French art world, so the sisters shone a bright, modern light on the stuffy British art world.

 Gwendoline died in 1951 and Margaret died in 1963.
 In 1967, a Davies Memorial Gallery was built in Newtown, Wales, using a legacy left by the sisters.
 In January 2003, after a major refurbishment, the Gallery re-opened as Oriel Davies Gallery.
 Oriel Davies continues with the ethics of the Davies sisters today, with a program of innovative community projects.
 The 260 works the sisters generously donated to their country can be seen at the Museum of Wales in Cardiff.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.